NHardie/HTFome/README.md

 # bioinfo-group-project
 Group project for Bioinformatics masters degree

-Use as MAIN for Flask dev
+Use as MAIN for Django dev